Normal, Illinois, is a college town in the middle of the Praire State. It is the smaller half of the Bloomington-Normal area.

 Treatment includes intake, assessment, therapy, and an aftercare plan, but many other components factor into recovery, including:

 There are many 12-step groups that provide peer support to people overcoming addiction.
 The best known is Alcoholics Anonymous, though many have sprung up in its wake over the decades, with groups dedicated to breaking free of heroin, cocaine, shopping, and other substances and behaviors.
-Twelve steps take a more faith-based approach in recovery.
+Twelve steps take a more faith-based approach to recovery.
 A person does not have to be religious to attend, but the groups do take a more spiritual approach.
 In admitting one is powerless to their addiction, some see their higher power as God, while others provide an acronym like Getting Off Drugs.

 Non-12-step groups also offer peer support, but they utilize a more secular approach.
 They may focus more on self-empowerment and motivation, using tools found in psychotherapy as opposed to admitting to being powerless or submitting one’s will to a higher power.
 SMART Recovery is one non-12-step option, utilizing components of cognitive-behavioral therapy to help its members work through addictions to drugs, alcohol, food, and more.
-Non-12-step rehabs can be found all across the state, such as in a rehab in Wheaton, Illinois.
+Non-12-step rehabs can be found all across the state, such as in rehab in Wheaton, Illinois.

 Luxury rehabs pull out all the stops.
 They provide the core elements of a solid treatment program (detox, therapy, aftercare planning), but they are often set in a luxurious location (like beachside or mountainside).
 They may also offer clients spa-like amenities, private rooms, gourmet meals, massage therapy, and other premium accommodations.
 Sometimes executives may opt for luxury rehabs, where they can recover as they keep connected to their work while enjoying added privacy and fewer distractions.
 Luxury rehab may not be offered in every center, consider checking big cities, such as a rehab center in Chicago, IL.